sansankarg/FlexiSync/README.md

 - **Visual Communication with OpenCV:**

 Integrating OpenCV brings advanced computer vision capabilities to the system, enabling tasks such as object detection, recognition, or tracking in industrial environments.
 This enhances the system's functionality and versatility.

+- **Database:**

+To store the sensor datas we need a database that runs in the server which is also integrated with the local server

 - **Tunneling:**

 Setting up a static server with ngrok ensures global accessibility to the local Flask server over the internet.
 This feature allows users to remotely monitor, manage, and control the automation system from anywhere.